jmmastey/level_up_exercises/traffic_control/README.md

 ## Requirements

 * Build the set of routes necessary for the airline API.
 Assume that there will not be any useful documentation for this API, so it has to be comprehensible on its own.
-* The output should look similar to the output from the `rake -T` command.
+* The output should be a text file that looks like the output from the `rake routes` command.
 Give example usage for anything even remotely complicated.
 * At minimum, support the following functionality:
   * Get a manifest of passengers for a given flight.
   * Get details on a given flight